ibexa/documentation-developer/docs/search/search_criteria_and_sort_clauses.md

     Legacy (SQL-based) search can also be used in `ezkeyword` external storage.

-In such cases you can implement a custom Criterion or Sort Clause, together with the corresponding handlers for the storage engine you are using.
+In such cases you can implement a custom Criterion or Sort Clause, together with the corresponding handlers for the storage engine you're using.

 !!! caution "Using Field Criterion or Sort Clause with large databases"